brainboxdotcc/DPP/README.md

 * [Voice support](https://dpp.dev/soundboard.html) (sending **and** receiving audio)
 * The entire Discord API is available for use in the library
 * Stable [Windows support](https://dpp.dev/buildwindows.html)
-* Ready-made compiled packages for Windows, Raspberry Pi (ARM64/ARM7/ARMv6) and Debian x86/x64
+* Ready-made compiled packages for Windows, Raspberry Pi (ARM64/ARM7/ARMv6), Debian x86/x64 and RPM based distributions

 Want to help?
 Drop me a line or send a PR.